ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_communication_SOP.md

 >
 > If you have already archived your data in any database, could you provide us with the accession number?
 >
 > If you would like your data to be added to the HCA DCP Data Portal, please contact us and we can start the submission process.
-Also in that case, please inform us of any time-sensitive requirements on archiving.
+Also in that case, please inform us of any time-sensitive requirements.
 >
 > Warm regards,
 > [wrangler name]